 My name’s Simon Perks and I live in Somerset, UK, with my wife, Natalie, and Molly and Ozzy, my Labrador dogs.
 Welcome to my home on the web.
 You’re very welcome, so feel free to grab a cup of tea and make yourself at home.

 I’m a political and social philosopher by training (to the extent to which anyone can actually train to be something like that) and worry a lot about the challenges that we face as a society.
 I’m also a chartered public finance accountant and a public finance specialist, which gives me a practical perspective on things, too.

-I also worked for ten years in the public sector practice of a ‘big four’ international audit and consultancy firm.
+Before I set up my own business in 2011, I worked for ten years in the public sector practice of a ‘big four’ international audit and consultancy firm.
 And, thankfully, survived to tell the tale.
 When I’m not writing or consulting, I like to run, hike, kayak, row, paddleboard, read, grow plants and bake things.
 I also drink quite a lot of tea.